wombleton/gitlaw-nz/acts/I/Insurance (Prudential Supervision) Act 2010.md

 *   (1) If an overseas policyholder preference may apply in respect of a licensed insurer that is an overseas insurer, the insurer must disclose the nature and the extent of the overseas policyholder preference in the circumstances and in the manner that is prescribed.

-    (2) An overseas insurer commits an offence if it fails to comply with this section and is liable, on summary conviction, to a fine not exceeding $500,000\.
+    (2) An overseas insurer commits an offence if it fails to comply with this section and is liable, on conviction, to a fine not exceeding $500,000\.

+    Section 72(2): amended, on 1 July 2013, by [section 413][358] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Risk management